Chilly, winter weather means more outdoor fun!

 Have you built a backyard ice rink this season?
 Show us photos for a chance to win amazing prizes -- like a skate with Mayor Brown, NHL Alumni Doug Gilmour and Wendel Clark on the winning rink!

 Here’s how to participate

-- Build a backyard ice rink.
+- Build a backyard ice rink in Brampton.
 Check out tips below!

 - Snap a photo.

 - Complete the submission form by January 31, 2022.

 Please note, this contest is for Brampton residents only.
 Ice rinks submitted that do not reside in Brampton, will not be considered for prizing.

 - 1st, 2nd & 3rd place: skate with Mayor Brown and NHL Alumni Doug Gilmour and Wendel Clark on the winning rink AND a Canadian Tire Prize pack including gift card, outdoor hockey net and Sherwood hockey sticks for every member of the household!